zenodotus280/BBC-Radio-Relay/README.md

 If you have a VM or LXC container (or an interactive Docker container) you can simply 'wget' the install script:

-`wget -O /root/BBC_RELAY_installer.sh https://raw.githubusercontent.com/zenodotus280/BBC-Radio-Relay/main/installer.sh && bash /root/BBC_RELAY_installer.sh`
+`wget -O /root/BBC_RELAY_installer.sh https://raw.githubusercontent.com/zenodotus280/BBC-Radio-Relay/main/installer.sh && less /root/BBC_RELAY_installer.sh`

 This is a minimally interactive install script that will start:
 - Icecast2 on port 8000 to make the audio streams available